inator/MobFox-iOS-SDK/README.markdown

 - add this project as a sub-project and link to the "Static Libary" target

 Don't forget the -ObjC in your app target's "Other Linker Flags".

+Note that this project has been migrated to ARC.